 We strongly encourage you to have references that are relevant to your field of study, such as faculty who have taught you in related courses, employers who can comment on skills directly relevant to your intended major.
 Personal references (friends, clergy, etc.) are not as useful to the reviewers.

 On the application you will be prompted for email addresses for your references when you fill out the on-line application, and we will contact that person with submission instructions.
 In the event that you are requesting a reference from someone without an email address, please contact us for instructions.
 We can arrange for a paper copy of the reference information to be sent.
 Three reference letters are needed for admission.

-Appalachian's MBA program remains one of the best valued AACSB accredited programs in the region.
+Appalachian's Walker College of Business remains one of the best valued AACSB accredited programs in the region.
 View Graduate tution and fees.
-Appalachian's MBA Program is consistently ranked by Kiplinger as a best value.
 Appalachian's graduate school costs are among the lowest in the southeastern US.
 Still, a graduate student can face financial challenges when budgeting for tuition and fees.
-We have included several resources and advice for financing your MBA degree.
+We have included several resources and advice for financing your degree.

 Assistantships are available to students in a variety of areas such as teaching, research, or general graduate assistants.
 If you are interested in a position please fill out the Assistantship Form.

 There are also other assistantships available in many other offices on campus not related to Walker College of Business.
 Visit the Graduate Assistantship page for more information for a list of "open" positions on campus.

 A limited number of departmental scholarships are available to students who have reached outstanding academic merit and express financial need.
 Interested students need to apply on the general scholarship form.

 The NC Tuition Scholarship for Out-of-State Students is a competitive scholarship open to international and out-of-state students and covers the difference between in-state and out-of-state tuition (almost $6,000 a semester).
 Contact the MBA department to request consideration.